Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

 title: "Migrating Transfer CFT  3.2.x, 3.3.2 or 3.4 to 3.10"
 linkTitle: "Migrating from Transfer CFT 3.2.x or higher"
 weight: 250
---- This topic describes how to migrate Transfer CFT 3.2.x, 3.3.2, or 3.4 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
-It is divided in 2 sections, the first section describes migration for a single node architecture, and the second section multi- node architecture.
+---This topic describes how to migrate Transfer CFT 3.2.x, 3.3.2, or 3.4 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
+It is divided in 2 sections, the first section describes migration for a single node architecture, and the second section multi-node architecture.
 Lastly there are instructions explaining what would be needed to migrate from single node architecture to multi node architecture.

 ## Single node architecture